iVantage/in-version/README.md

 The npm package manager allows you to install modules directly from a git endpoint.
-This is great but can lead to larger package installs than necessary. in-version creates tags that includes only those files which npm would grab during a publish - usually whatever is listed in the [main attribute][npm-main] of your package.json.
+This is great but can lead to larger package installs than necessary. in-version creates tags that include only those files which npm would grab during a publish - usually whatever is listed in the [main attribute][npm-main] of your package.json.